eagiman/eagiman.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I'm an incoming graduate student and <a href='https://www.nsfgrfp.org/'>NSF Graduate Research Fellow</a> at JHU, where I will work at the <a href='https://www.stsci.edu/'>Space Telescope Science Institute</a> as a <a href='https://www.stsci.edu/stsci-research/fellowships/davidsen-fellowship'>Davidsen Fellow</a>.
-I am interested in active galactic nuclei (accreting supermassive black holes at the center of galaxies) and what they can tell us about the universe over cosmic time.
+I'm a graduate student and <a href='https://www.nsfgrfp.org/'>NSF Graduate Research Fellow</a> at <a href='https://physics-astronomy.jhu.edu/'>JHU</a>, where I work at the <a href='https://www.stsci.edu/'>Space Telescope Science Institute</a> as a <a href='https://www.stsci.edu/stsci-research/fellowships/davidsen-fellowship'>Davidsen Fellow</a>.
+I am interested in active galactic nuclei (accreting supermassive black holes at the center of galaxies) and how they interact with their host galaxies time.

 I graduated from <a href='https://astronomy.yale.edu/'>Yale</a> in 2024 with a BS in Astrophysics.
 Before focusing on AGN, I worked on projects in experimental particle physics and the galactic center, and you can see more details about my positions on the [cv](/cv/) page (and soon my work on the [projects](/projects/) and [research](/research/) pages).